azaleacolburn/sonder/README.md

 - [x] Struct Analysis
 - [x] Struct Checking, Annotation, Conversion
 - [x] Line rearrangement solutions for using values behind references
-- [ ] Line rearrangement solutions for overlapping references
+- [x] Line rearrangement solutions for overlapping references
+- [ ] Line rearrangement for multi-statement overlaps
 - [ ] Cloning solutions (maybe)
 - [ ] More test cases for the current prototype
 - [ ] Figure out how to represent scope